Chorus-bdd/Chorus/chorus-selftest/README.txt

 If a non-default log provider is set, the log statements may be written elsewhere (i.e. not to standard err) - so all tests here use the default log implementation running at log level info (we don't bother validating debug or trace level logging)

+In normal usage, chrous log level will default to WARN - this means the INFO level logging will not be visible in the console (although warnings and errors will be).
+It makes sense to validate the INFO level logging since increasing the log level will probably be the first action if a user is trying to debug a failing test

-In summary, these tests are intended to validate Chrous's standard output, all log output at info level and above, and return codes in different situations
+In summary, these tests are intended to validate Chrous's Standard output, all Standard error log output at info level and above, and return codes in different situations